 Since the country gained independence in 1993, the metro area around Bratislava continues to thrive.
 It’s one of the wealthiest regions in the European Union and a haven for tourists that want to explore historic attractions and experience a modern Slovakian culture.

-To explore all the historic sites, you may want to stay in Old Town.
+To explore all the historic sites, Old Town is the best choice for where to stay in Bratislava.
 There are often hotels housed inside old buildings.
-There’s also a nice mix of charming little boutique hotels and international chain accommodations.
+There’s also a nice mix of charming little boutique hotels and international chain accommodations that are among the best hotels in Bratislava.

 But don’t be afraid to venture out of Old Town.
 Petrzalka is on the east side of the river and is mostly residential.
 It’s also got a lively riverside promenade and it’s home to the UFO bridge.